 Some of the most popular activities include:

-Whenever you want to go away from the urban atmosphere and have some leisure time on your own, you can visit cities close by.
-Colorado Springs, and Aurora, are a short drive away, and if you want to plan a long hour drive and head to Kansas, Wyoming, or even Utah.
+No matter if you choose to move during the holidays or in the spring, whenever you want to go away from the urban atmosphere and have some leisure time on your own, you can visit cities close by.
+Colorado Springs, and Aurora, are a short drive away, and if you want to plan a long-hour drive and head to Kansas, Wyoming, or even Utah.
 It’s totally up to you!
 Many cities offer you opportunities for a perfect weekend getaway.

-If you enjoy good food, you should check some of the local restaurants and have a few dishes in the downtown area.
+If you enjoy good food, you should check out some of the local restaurants and have a few dishes in the downtown area.
+There are different dinners where you can celebrate moving in together with your partner, getting a promotion, or having a birthday party.
 Here is our selection of places where you can definitely enjoy a nice meal:

-You’re Not Moving To Germany, but You’ll Still Get to Enjoy Good Beer
+You’re Not Cross-Country Moving To Germany, but You’ll Still Get to Enjoy Good Beer

 The capital is also home to amazing beer, the place with the second largest number of microbreweries in the US, after Portland.
 Even if you like beer that much, don’t forget to drink some water, as well.
 Enjoy a pint of a nice beer in a metropolis that has an amazing beverage scene.